johnha881/AWS-Projects/EventBridge-InProgress/README.md

 **SNS Creation**

-We will be using Simple Notifcation Service (SNS) to recieve events from EventBridge.
+We will be using Simple Notification Service (SNS) to receive events from EventBridge.

 1. Navigate to SNS services on the console
 2. On the left pane of the page select topic